vha3/Hunter-Adams-RP2040-Demos/Lab_1_Incremental/README.md

 - The "Hello world!" of a new microcontroller.
 - [Documentation for this example](https://vanhunteradams.com/Pico/Setup/UsingPicoSDK.html)
 #### Timer Interrupt DDS Demo
+- Blinky demo is augmented to include a timer interrupt, and SPI communication to a DAC.
-- Uses a timer interrupt to perform Direct Digital Synthesis of a sine wave, which is output through an SPI DAC.
+- Timer interrupt performs Direct Digital Synthesis of a sine wave, which is output through the SPI DAC.
-- Note the differences in the CMakeLists.txt file.
+- Note the differences in the CMakeLists.txt file, and in the includes!
 - [More info on DDS](https://vanhunteradams.com/DDS/DDS.html).
 - [More info on SPI](https://vanhunteradams.com/Protocols/SPI/SPI.html)
 #### Multicore DDS Demo